getsolus/solus-site.github.io/content/blog/2015-12-06-this-week-in-solus-install-13.md

 "TWIS"
 ]
 date =  "2015-12-06T21:25:18Z"
-title = "'This Week In Solus -- Install #13'"
+title = "This Week In Solus -- Install #13"
 url = "/2015/12/06/this-week-in-solus-install-13/"
 +++
 Welcome to This Week in Solus, Installation #13.